Practice-Informed, Practice-Ready: An AI security incident taxonomy: Why cybersecurity reporting falls short for AI security incidents

 \subsection{Vulnerabilities in cyber- and AI security}

 In addition, existing cybersecurity reporting frameworks, like CWE and CVE, are based on \emph{weaknesses} and \emph{vulnerabilities}.
 Most of these vulnerabilities are rather well defined~\cite{carvalho2014heartbleed}, while some are broader and may only be addressed partially, but with a good understanding of security coverage~\cite{cowan2003pointguard}.
 In contrast, identified weaknesses and vulnerabilities in AI (the attacks described in Section~\ref{sec:AISec})~\cite{biggio2018wild,cina_wild_2022,gu2019badnets,lei2023new,oliynyk2023know,shen2023anything,shumailov2021manipulating,yao2024survey} are generally model independent.
 In other words, an evasion attack may affect any model operating on test inputs~\cite{biggio2018wild}.
-This may cover models as broad as classification~\cite{biggio2018wild}, regression~\cite{cao2022advdo}, and Gaussian Processes~\cite{han2022adversarial}; and thus extend across different algorithms and techniques~\cite{papernot2016transferability,grosse2018limitations}.
-AI security reporting thus has to center less around vulnerabilities and weaknesses when compared to cybersecurity reporting, as these are likely to be known already.
-Instead, reporting should focus more on the specifics of the model and AI system components.
+This may cover models as broad as classification~\cite{biggio2018wild}, regression~\cite{cao2022advdo}, and data mining~\cite{han2022adversarial}; and thus extend across different algorithms and techniques~\cite{papernot2016transferability,grosse2018limitations}.
+The same holds for poisoning, where the attack is rooted in changes to the training data~\cite{barreno2006anomaly,cina_wild_2022,zhang2020adaptive}, and for model stealing~\cite{carlinistealing,lowd2005adversarial,oliynyk2023know,tramer2016stealing}.
+While the concrete computation or procedure of the attack may differ between AI systems, the overall approach is similar.
+4,13{At the same time, AI is inherently stochastic.
+For example, random seeds have a large effect on the resulting model~\cite{frankle2019lottery}, or on the tests applied to this model~\cite{dutta2022seed}.
+As a consequence, the same attack sample(s) may affect a model differently.
+While the attack sample may fail on one model, it may succeed on another~\cite{papernot2016transferability}.} 13{While at a high level, vulnerabilities are known, whether a concrete sample breaks a model depends thus on the model's stochastic, learned features.
+AI security reporting has thus to focus less on vulnerabilities, but more on the specifics of the model, AI system components, the used inputs and training data, all of which potentially enabled the attack.}